deep-entertainment/safehouse/design/gdd.md

 >
 > (to herself) Grimes, Grimes, Gri...
 Jacob Grimes.
 There you are.
 A New York Standard article from eighteen years ago.
 >
-> (reading) "Jacob Grimes, witness in the La Famiglia trial on the murder of Yared Mike Getahun, was found dead this Thursday afternoon while in (stops) witness protection of the New York Police."
+> (reading) "Jacob Grimes, witness in the La Famiglia trial on the murder of Derek Cole, was found dead this Thursday afternoon while in (stops) witness protection of the New York Police."
 >
 > (puts down the [smartphone](items/smartphone.md) briefly, then continues to read)
 >